-233 high-risk suppliers were then audited using the SMETA (SEDEX members ethnical trade audit) third-party audit.
+We use the Sedex radar risk assessment to determine high risk sites.
+This considers the country, sector and commodity risk.
+In FY2024, 8,838 risk assessments took place using this tool.
+176 suppliers were then audited using the SMETA (Sedex members ethical trade audit) third-party audit.
 Audits are performed by independent auditors and can be semi-announced (with a three-to-four-week audit window) or unannounced.
 Where there is an audit already in place, we accept an announced audit but request all future audits to be semi-announced.
-Suppliers can select an auditor from an approved list who are SEDEX affiliate audit companies and members of the Association of Professional Social Compliance Auditors (APSCA).
+These audits take place every two years.
+Suppliers can select an auditor from an approved list who are Sedex affiliate audit companies and members of the Association of Professional Social Compliance Auditors (APSCA).
 Audits cover the areas of: